wuruoyun/vue-component-lib-starter/README.md

 > Create your own [Vue 3](https://v3.vuejs.org/) component library with TypeScript, [Vite](https://vitejs.dev) and [VuePress 2](https://v2.vuepress.vuejs.org).

 Sooner or later, you will find that creating a component library is much better than having all components inside your app project.
-A component library force you remove app specific logic from your components, makes it easier to test and reuse them in other apps.
+A component library force to you remove app specific logic from your components, making it easier to test and reuse them in other apps.

 Once the components are in a libraray, documentation becomes critical.
 This starter project includes a documentation app powered by VuePress.
 It not only documents the usage of the component, but also provides a testing bed during the development of components.
 See the generated documentation app [here](https://sharp-babbage-154f0a.netlify.com/).